sctb/lumen/README.md

 ```

 #### Variables
-Variables are defined using `define` and `define-global`.
+Variables are declared using `define` and `define-global`.
 Variables declared with `define` are available for use anywhere in subsequent expressions in the same scope, and `define-global` makes them globally available.
 ```
 > (define-global zzz "ho")
 > zzz